 Celiac disease is recognized as one of the world's most common genetic autoimmune disorders, affecting 1% of the population.
 Despite this recognition, most cases remain undiagnosed.
-Prevalence has increased four to fivefold since 1950 for reasons not understood.
+Prevalence has increased markedly (4-5-fold) since 1950 for reasons not understood.
 Incidence has also increased in the general population and in active service military personnel, with a peak onset in the second or third decade of life.